Art for the Heart

 Woman smiling in front of a colorful abstract painting with paint on her hands, wearing a black t-shirt and denim shorts.

-I’m Molly Howell, an artist and Art Therapist with over 15 years of experience helping children, adolescents, and adults find healing through creativity.
-I’ve worked in both clinical and community settings—including Children’s Hospital Los Angeles and Daystar Counseling Ministries in Nashville—offering support through art-making and self-expression.
+I’m Molly Howell, M.S., LCAT, ATR-BC, a Licensed Creative Art Therapist with over 15 years of experience supporting children, adolescents, and adults through creativity and self-expression.

 Children painting flower designs with watercolors on paper at a table.